N. Korea sends more trash balloons toward S. Korea: Military - www.lokmattimes.com

 N. Korea sends more trash balloons toward S. Korea: Military

-Seoul, Oct 7 North Korea again launched trash balloons toward South Korea early Monday, the South's military said, ...
+Seoul, Oct 11 North Korea launched balloons likely carrying trash toward South Korea early Friday, the South's military ...

-Seoul, Oct 7 North Korea again launched trash balloons toward South Korea early Monday, the South's military said, just three days after a similar launch last week.
+Seoul, Oct 11 North Korea launched balloons likely carrying trash toward South Korea early Friday, the South's military said, just three days after a similar launch.

-The Joint Chiefs of Staff (JCS) raised the possibility of the balloons floating toward northern Gyeonggi Province and other parts of the Seoul metropolitan area, advising citizens not to touch them and to be careful with potential balloon drops, Yonhap news agency reported.
+The Joint Chiefs of Staff (JCS) raised the possibility of the balloons floating to the northern part of Gyeonggi Province, which surrounds Seoul, and the eastern province of Gangwon, Yonhap news agency reported.

-Since late May, North Korea has sent more than 5,000 balloons across the balloon toward South Korea over 25 occasions.
-In its previous launch on Friday, the North sent some 320 balloons, according to the JCS.
+Since late May, the North has reportedly launched thousands of trash balloons towards South Korea.
+In its last launch on Tuesday, it sent about 100 such balloons, according to JCS.

 South Korea's military has vowed to take "stern" military measures should North Korea "cross the line" with its ongoing trash balloon campaign or inflict serious damage to the South Korean people.